YasmeenChakrayapeta/Shutterfly/README.md

 2.While updating orders considering updating event_time, total_amount and not customer_id assuming that we need the customer id corresponding to a particular order.

 3.If an order has been placed then assuming that, there will be a site_visit entry in the input event data corresponding to that order.

+**Code Execution**

+1. Execute create-tables.py
+   (One Time at the beginning)

+2. Execute Ingest.py

+3. Execute TopXSimpleLTVCustomers.py x
+   Where x=Topx